Chtholly17/Chtholly17.github.io/index.md

 ## News

+- **[Feb.
+2025]** We release [EpiFoundation](https://github.com/UCSC-VLAA/EpiFoundation), a foundation model for scATAC-seq based on aligning peak-to-gene correlations.
 - **[Jan.
 2025]** One paper is accepted to ICLR 2025.
 - **[Sep.
 2024]** One paper is accepted to NeurIPS 2024.
 - **[Sep.
 2024]** We comprehensively benchmarked openai o1-preview on multiple medical tasks, and provide a detailed analysis of its performance.
 [Project Page](https://ucsc-vlaa.github.io/o1_medicine/)